Achifaifa/ECG/readme.md

 In another window shows the current user name and a countdown.
 When the countdown reaches zero, all the data (Name, stats, etc) is written to a text file.

 A third pop-up window contains the control buttons.
-"Start" starts the countdown, "Stop" stops the countdown and writes the data to file, and "Update" places the name in the form in the countdown screen
+"Start" starts the countdown, "Stop" resets the countdown and writes the data to file, and "Update" places the name in the form in the countdown screen